 - Unplug all devices from the computer and monitor.

-- Wipe monitor and peripherals (keyboard, mouse etc...) with dry soft, lint free microfiber cloth.
+- Wipe monitor and peripherals (keyboard, mouse, etc...) with a dry soft, lint-free microfiber cloth.

 - With a can of compressed air blow out and remove, all dust, hair and skin particles from computer components.
 It is important to keep the compressed air level and 4-5 inches away from the component, you are cleaning.
 Failure to do so can cause harm to the computer.

 *Note: If you do not feel confident opening your computer yourself, please call a hardware repair store to bring your computer in and they will be able to assist you.
 You may refer to the list of hardware repair stores we recommend.